Real cost of plastic mold tool and injection molding from China

 Here are some great tips to ensure that your organization’s costs remain as low as possible:

-Consider opting for soft tooling
+Consider the viability of opting for soft tooling

 Reduce The Cycle Time

-1. Feeding the material into the hopper,
+Feeding material into the hopper

-2. Heating and melting the material,
+Heating and melting the material

-3. Filling the mold cavity with molten plastic,
+Filling the mold cavity with molten plastic

-4. Cooling and solidifying the part, and
+Cooling and solidifying the part

 Build New Models That Are Male Shaped

-Adopt Flat Runs-Outs
+Adopt Flat Run-Outs

 Choose Supporting Structures Wisely